SMCC Safety Minute - The weather outside is frightful and falls are not delightful - December 23, 2024

 SMCC implemented this procedure as a way to protect life and property from the risk of fire associated with Micromobility devices including, but not limited to ebikes, escooters, and hoverboards.

-Personal Protective Equipment Program AND Job Hazard Assessments UNDER CONSTRUCTION
+Personal Protective Equipment Program AND Job Hazard Assessments

 Job Hazard Assessments (JHAs) identify the potential hazards within a workspace and assign required personal protective equipment (PPE), engineering controls (i.e. machine guarding) and/or work practice controls (i.e. written procedures) to mitigate employee injuries.